 - Create a virtual environment after installing a custom versioned Python 3.

-- You must be assured you are in the same directory of the created virtual environment.
+- You must be assure you are in the same directory of the creat virtual environment.

 - Now use the following command to activate the Virtualenv.